 • With connectivity high on the city’s agenda, work is in place for the £200 million expansion of Birmingham Airport as well as the approved £50 billion High Speed rail link in Birmingham’s Eastside, an area undergoing its own multi-billion pound regeneration.

 Connecting people, places, businesses and markets is our focus for the future.
-Situated at the heart of the UK’s motorway and rail network, half the UK’s population lies within two hours and 90% within a four-hour travel time of the region.
+Birmingham is at the heart of the UK’s motorway and rail network, hence half the UK’s population lies within two hours and 90% within a four-hour travel time of the region.

 • The proposed West Midlands Combined Authority Devolution Agreement sets out £5bn of transport investment over ten years as part of an overall £8bn ten year Combined Authority Investment Plan.